The Social Vagus

 It’s really quite simple.
-If you don’t have social outlets for stress, such as a community of friends or family that you can regularly and honestly communicate with and get your needs from, then the body retains a fight-flight physiology.
-This isn’t a sustainable state, and if you do not transition back out of it then your body and mind begin to shut down.
+If you don’t have social outlets for stress, such as a community of friends or family that you can regularly and honestly communicate with and get your needs from, then the body retains a fight-or-flight physiology.
+This isn’t a sustainable state, and if you do not transition back out of it, your body and mind will begin to shut down.
 The manner and degree to which we choose to interact with other people, then, dictates a very important part of our health.

 It takes more than merely spending 15 minutes in the morning doing affirmations or 30 minutes with a yoga DVD at your house.
 Understanding the purpose of the third nerve system brings you to a realization that there is an important reason for spending a Sunday morning creating spiritual community, or for actually attending a yoga class in person, that has little to do with the activity itself.
 The reason is in the people around you.
 It allows your pattern of brain waves to enter into a calmer, larger field that offers protection.
 The more you practice, the more your neurons acquire this pattern—”Neurons that fire together, wire together,” as they say.
 Can you imagine the impact a group of people with a peaceful and blissful brain-wave pattern has on other people they meet in the community?
 The interaction between one another’s social neurology can be a powerful agent for change.

 “Three neural circuits form a phylogenically ordered response hierarchy that regulates behavioral and physiological adaptation to safe, dangerous and life threatening environments.” —Stephen Porges, Ph.D., Polyvagal Theory